Broward County Mediation Attorney David S. Tupler Can Help

 MEDIATION LAWYER’S ROLE

 In recent years, an increasing number of people have participated in mediation as it is becoming more widely viewed as a viable alternative to litigation.
 States are also turning to alternatives to ease the burden on their court systems.
-In Hollywood and Fort Lauderdale, most lawsuits are required to be mediated prior to a Broward County court adding the case to the litigation calendar.
+In Fort Lauderdale, most lawsuits are required to be mediated prior to a Broward County court adding the case to the litigation calendar.
 Moreover, the mediation process can begin in virtually any situation, even before a dispute has resulted in a lawsuit.
 Opposing parties are often more successful in the mediation environment because they find they are better able to air out their grievances in the more relaxed setting in which mediation takes place.
 Overall, mediation is a relatively quick, non-binding, confidential and less expensive means of attempting to resolve a construction law dispute before deciding to file a lawsuit and proceed to court.

-If you’re involved in a construction-related business dispute in Hollywood or Fort Lauderdale, but dread the cost of litigation, don’t go it alone.
+If you’re involved in a construction-related business dispute in Fort Lauderdale, but dread the cost of litigation, don’t go it alone.
 Retain Broward County mediation attorney David S. Tupler to represent you at arbitration and and rest easy knowing your issues will be settled right the first time.